steveabouem/my-family-tree-builder/react_nodejs/express_backend/README.md

 ## Routes
 Gateway to the controllers, provide the API endpoints for the front to call any of the available controllers.
 Apply any relevant middleware before any other request.
 - **Typing**: DTOS only
+    - Responses will always follow the typing DEndpointResponse<response_body_type>, where the generic will be use in the Express' res.json()

 ## Logs and Error handling
 Expressjs has a [recommended way to handle errors](https://expressjs.com/en/guide/error-handling.html#error-handling).
 Thats what I will follow.